 j.
-Net income (loss) per share
+Net loss per share

-Basic net income (loss) per share of common stock is computed by dividing net income (loss) by the weighted-average number of shares of common stock outstanding during each period (and potential shares of common stock that are exercisable for little or no consideration).
-Included in basic weighted-average number of shares of common stock outstanding during the three and six months ended March 31, 2024 are the pre-funded October 2023 warrants to purchase 1,537,500 shares of common stock with an exercise price of \$0.0001 per share.
-Included in basic weighted-average number of shares of common stock outstanding during the six months ended March 31, 2023 are the Series B warrants to purchase 137 shares of common stock with an exercise price of \$0.0308 per share, which were net share settled in November 2022.
+Basic net loss per share of common stock is computed by dividing net loss by the weighted-average number of shares of common stock outstanding during each period (and potential shares of common stock that are exercisable for little or no consideration).
+Included in basic weighted-average number of shares of common stock outstanding during the three and nine months ended June 30, 2024 are the pre-funded October 2023 warrants to purchase 797,500 shares of common stock with an exercise price of \$0.0001 per share and warrants exercised through the June 2024 inducement offer for 1,500,000 shares of common stock that are being held in abeyance as of June 30, 2024 (see Note 6).
+Included in basic weighted-average number of shares of common stock outstanding during the nine months ended June 30, 2023 are the Series B warrants to purchase 137 shares of common stock with an exercise price of \$0.0308 per share, which were net share settled in November 2022.

-Diluted income (loss) per share includes the effect, if any, from the potential exercise or conversion of securities such as common stock warrants and restricted stock units or awards which would result in the issuance of incremental shares of common stock.
-For diluted net loss per share in periods where the Company has a net loss, the weighted-average number of shares of common stock is the same for basic net loss per share due to the fact that when a net loss exists, dilutive securities are not included in the calculation.
-For the three months ended March 31, 2024, the Company was in a net income position and calculated the diluted net income per share by dividing the Company's net income by the diluted weighted-average number of shares of common stock outstanding during the period, determined using the treasury stock method and the average stock price during the period.
-The following table summarizes the computation of basic and diluted net income (loss) per share:
+Diluted loss per share includes the effect, if any, from the potential exercise or conversion of securities such as common stock warrants and stock options which would result in the issuance of incremental shares of common stock.
+For diluted net loss per share, the weighted-average number of shares of common stock is the same for basic net loss per share due to the fact that when a net loss exists, dilutive securities are not included in the calculation as the impact is anti-dilutive.